“What is the best place to sell used books for cash online?”

 Top Sites to Get Cash for Your Books

 Below, we list the top book buyback websites and online marketplaces where you can sell used books.

 Our list mostly includes buyback websites, because there are more of them out there than online marketplaces that cater to books.

 We’ve also included a couple of places though where you can list books for sale.

 1. Book Scouter

-I love this website.
-You simply enter the IBSN of the book, then BookScouter searches over 40 different buyer sites to find the ones that will pay the highest amount for your book.
+You simply enter the ISBN of the book, then BookScouter searches over 40 different buyer sites to find the ones that will pay the highest amount for your book.

-Instead of creating a marketplace to make your used books available to potential buyers, they will buy them direct from you.
-However, they don’t just buy any book.
+Instead of creating a marketplace to make your used books available to potential buyers, they will buy them directly from you.

 3. Sell Back Your Book